Justin Chidester, CFP®, AFC® Wealth Mode Financial Planning

 About Justin Chidester, CFP®, AFC®

-My primary focus is helping people with over $100,000 in federal student loans create a plan to minimize loan payments and save taxes.
-My clients are in all kinds of professions, including physicians, dentists, chiropractors, lawyers, and veterinarians.
+My primary focus is helping my peers with over $100,000 in federal student loans create a plan to minimize loan payments and save taxes – without sacrificing meaningful goals like buying a home, starting a family, or saving for retirement.

 My clients with high student loan debt: